ONSdigital/sdg-data/README.md

 This repository holds the UK data for SDG reporting.
 The data is served via a static http server.

+# Servers

+The develop branch serves from the `gh-pages` branch on this repository.
+This is for staging.

+The master branch serves from the main deployment org and is for prod.

 # Routes:

 Loosely speaking with have: `<datatype>/<format>/<id>.ext` and support csv and json file formats.